FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

   * `vagrant up`: Launch the development environment specified by the `Vagrantfile` in the current directory.
 This creates a virtual machine and runs any provisioning scripts, or if the virtual machine already exists, just boots it up.
   * `vagrant suspend`: Put the virtual machine to sleep.
 If you don't want to allocate CPU/RAM/battery power to your virtual machine, it makes sense to suspend it.
 You can relaunch it with `vagrant up` later and resume working where you left off.
   * `vagrant destroy`: Destroys the virtual machine.
 Frees up disk space used for the virtual machine.
 To launch the virtual machine later, you would have to restart the long build process with `vagrant up`.
 You may want to do this if you screwed something up and want to start clean.
   * `vagrant ssh`: Starts an SSH connection to the virtual machine.
-You can then run commands inside the virtual machine (such as `sbt run`).
+You can then run commands inside the virtual machine (such as `./bin/dev run`).

 The files in the repository are shared with the `/vagrant` directory in the virtual machine.
 (Note that you start out in the `/home/vagrant` directory after running `vagrant ssh`; if you want to see the repository files, you should run `cd /vagrant` afterward.)
 If you make changes in your host machine using your favorite text editor, they will immediately show up in the virtual machine, and vice-versa.